ravindu-ubeysinghe/qantas-coding-challenge/README.md

 ## ⚙️ Requirements for initial set up

+- Set up `git` and clone this repo: https://github.com/ravindu-ubeysinghe/qantas-coding-challenge.git
+- Checkout the `master` branch
-- Install the latest node stable version: 22.13.1
+- Install the latest stable Node version: 22.13.1
 - Install `yarn`
 - `cd` into the project directory and run `yarn` to install all the required dependencies
 - Run `yarn dev` to start up the Next.js dev server with HMR
+- Run `yarn test` to run all available test suites

 ## 👨‍💻 Technologies/Frameworks used